Skip to Content

 CC.
 Residential Utility Service — Utility service provided to a dwelling.
 It includes service provided for a nonresidential purpose if a residential dwelling is receiving service through the same meter.

 DD.
-Seasonal Customer — a Customer which regularly takes service through summer service pipes and water mains.
+Seasonal Customer — a Customer which periodically discontinues Utility service.
 A seasonal Customer will be subject to the rules and charges of seasonal rates in effect.

 EE.
 Serious Medical Condition — a medical condition such that a lack of Utility service would pose a serious risk of harm to the individual with the condition.

 FF.
-Service Line — a water line connected to the Utility Water Main and the Customer’s establishment consisting of two segments:
+Service Line — a water line connected to the Utility Water Main and the Customer’s establishment consisting of two portions; the Utility owned portion and the Customer owned portion.

 JJ.
 Third Party — a person or entity not employed by or working on behalf of the Utility.
 For the purposes of this Chapter, neither Commission staff nor contractors working on behalf of the Utility are considered “third parties”.